Applying for a grant: what you need to know

 After submitting your application

-You will be asked to review and sign a standard Letter of Agreement (click here to see an example in PDF), which may also have special conditions attached that are specific to your grant.
-In general, the first instalment is paid soon after receipt of the signed Letter of Agreement, and remaining instalments are paid in accordance with the schedule drawn up to suit your particular project.
+You will be asked to review and sign a standard Letter of Agreement (LOA), which may also have special conditions attached that are specific to your grant.
+In general, the first instalment is paid soon after receipt of the signed LOA.
+Subsequent payments are conditional on submission and review of your program reports.
+The LOA will contain a schedule of dates for reporting and payment installments.

-As part of each three-year cycle, the Foundation will select a group of grantees.
+Revenues permitting, leading into each three-year granting cycle, the Foundation will hold an open call for applications.
+Through this process, we will select a group of grantees.
 We anticipate that those grantees will continue in the Catalyst program for all three years.
 Grantees will receive a one-year grant in each year of the three-year cycle provided the work is proceeding appropriately and the grantee is reporting in accordance with the guidelines.
-During the third year of the three year cycle, the Foundation will make a new call for applications.
-Our intention is provide a stable funding source to each grantee for three years, conditional upon appropriate reporting.
 In this way, we hope the Catalyst program will support the development and evolution of the nonprofit justice sector.

-If your grant is approved, a payment schedule is developed taking into consideration the information provided in the work plan submitted as part of the grant application and often also in consultation with the grantee.
+If your grant is approved, a payment schedule is developed taking into consideration the information provided in the work plan submitted as part of the grant application.
 In general, the Foundation makes payments in advance, in accordance with each grantee’s needs, and subject to any special conditions of approval being met.
-The final payment for each of the three years is a hold-back instalment (typically 10% of the total grant) that is paid out on receipt of the final report.

 All grantees are required to submit written activity reports, as well as budget-to-actual financial reports, over the course of the grant.
 Additionally, the Foundation has common quantitative measures, which you must report on.
 Interim payments are always conditional upon receipt of required reports, in accordance with the schedule established between the Foundation and the grantee.
-A full final report is required in order to receive payment of the final grant instalment.
-The timing and frequency of reporting is tailored to the circumstances of each grant.
-More information about the Foundation’s reporting requirements will be provided.
+The reporting and payment schedule will be included in the LOA.